Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 ## What to expect from this Module?

 We will cover the Polkadot platform and its mechanisms in detail.
-Many lectures will be theoretical, and will enhance students' understanding of Polkadot's inner workings.
+Many lessons will be theoretical, and will enhance students' understanding of Polkadot's inner workings.
 We will cover the rationale for Polkadot's architectural choices and mechanisms for parachains to interact with Polkadot.

 Day 1 will be more theoretical and will focus on Parachains, Sharding, and Governance, while Day 2 will be more practical, with exercises and workshops.